Sharp decay rate for the damped wave equation with convex-shaped damping: Abstract

 \section{Abstract}

 We revisit the damped wave equation on two-dimensional torus where the damped region does not satisfy the geometric control condition.
-We show that if the damping vanishes as a H\"older function $|x|^{\beta}$, and in addition, the boundary of the damped region is strictly convex, the wave is stable at rate $t^{-1+\frac{2}{2\beta+7}}$, which is better than the known optimal decay rate $t^{-1+\frac{1}{\beta+3}}$ for strip-shaped dampings of the same H\"older regularity.
-This illustrates the fact that the energy decay rate depends not only on the order of vanishing of the damping, but also on the shape of the damped region.
-The main ingredient of the proof is the averaging method (normal form reduction) developed by Hitrick and Sj\"ostrand (\cite{Hi1}\cite{Sj}).
+It was shown in \cite{AL14} that, for sufficiently regular damping, the damped wave equation is stale at a rate sufficiently close to $t^{-1}$.
+We show that if the damping vanishes like a H\"older function $|x|^{\beta}$, and in addition, the boundary of the damped region is locally strictly convex with positive curvature, the wave is stable at rate $t^{-1+\frac{2}{2\beta+7}}$, which is better than the known optimal decay rate $t^{-1+\frac{1}{\beta+3}}$ for strip-shaped dampings of the same H\"older regularity.
+Moreover, we show by example that the decay rate is optimal.
+This illustrates the fact that the sharp energy decay rate depends not only on the order of vanishing of the damping, but also on the shape of the damped region.
+The main ingredient of the proof is the averaging method (normal form reduction) developed by Hitrik and Sj\"ostrand (\cite{Hi1}\cite{Sj}).